Behaviour Consultations at Puppy Plus

 During the consultation, we will discuss the reasons for your dogs behaviour, as well as the management and training needed to keep everyone happy and safe.
 We will look at the problem from your dog's perspective, in order for you to understand their emotional needs, and why they are doing what they are doing.
 We may introduce some practical training, but this is usually reserved for the follow up session.
 We will book this additional session at the end of the consultation.

-After the consultation, we send a report withing 7 days, including notes and information relevant to the dog's behaviour.
+After the consultation, we send a report withing 7 days, including notes and information relevant to your dog's behaviour.

 Where will the Behavioural Consultation take place